 Core Concepts of goopt

 Welcome to the core concepts guide!
-After completing the Getting Started tutorial, this page will give you a deeper understanding of the fundamental building blocks and design philosophy behind goopt
+After completing the Getting Started tutorial, this page will give you a deeper understanding of the fundamental building blocks and design philosophy behind goopt.

 The Building Blocks

-is built around three main components that work together to define your CLI.
+At its heart, goopt is built around three main components that work together to define your CLI.

 1. The Parser

-is the engine of your application.
+The Parser is the engine of your application.
 It holds the entire configuration of your CLI, including all commands, flags, and their relationships.
-You create one central Parser
+You create one central Parser instance and use it to:

 - Define your commands and flags.